 In Cudillero itself, highlight its two most important buildings: La gothic style parish church, and the Chapel of the Humilladero, your oldest property.

-If we had to describe in brief lines the municipality to which Cudillero gives its name, we will begin by saying that almost the entire coastline of the council, from the Peat of the Dueñas (declared a Natural Monument) up to the limit with the Valdés council, it is included in the Regional Network of Protected Natural Spaces, under the name of Protected Landscape of the Western Coast.
+If we had to describe in brief lines the municipality to which Cudillero gives its name, we will begin by saying that almost the entire coastline of the council, from the Peat of the Dueñas (declared a Natural Monument) up to the limit with the council of Valdés, is included in the Regional Network of Protected Natural Spaces, under the name of Protected Landscape of the Western Coast.
 In the territory there is an appreciable contrast between the coast and the interior.
 The coastline is dominated by high cliffs (with an average height of 80 meters): Cabo Vidio and its lighthouse (in this case with heights of more than 100 meters), Punta Borona, Punta de Malperro, Cabo de la Concha de Artedo, etc. The interior of the council is mountainous although less steep than the rest of the region.
 The Peñas de Cuetu mark the roof of the council, the 786 meters of altitude.

 In the breaks of the cliffs inlets like La Arquina, or several beautiful beaches like Aguilar, the Shell of Artedo, Oleiros, San Pedro, La Cueva, Vallina, El Silencio, Destillo or Ballota.
 On this coast there are also sometimes sharp little islands of film.